KealJones/kemystryset/README.md

 # KemystryJS

 KemystryJS is a different kind of library.
-It is

 ## Getting Started
+Its actually quite hard to explain...
+I will write something later.

 ## Advantages